owncloud/ocis/docs/extensions/storage/architecture.md

 ## Frontend

-The ocis frontend service starts all services that handle incoming HTTP requests:
+The oCIS frontend service starts all services that handle incoming HTTP requests:
 - *ocdav* for ownCloud flavoured WebDAV
-- *ocs* for sharing, user management, capabilities and other OCS API endpoints
+- *ocs* for sharing, user provisioning, capabilities and other OCS API endpoints
 - *datagateway* for up and downloads
 - TODO: *ocm*